 DISH Network is the primary customer of the satellite services provided by our ESS segment.
 For the years ended December 31, 2018, 2017 and 2016 DISH Network accounted for 86.5%, 87.9% and 85.7% of our total ESS segment revenue, and we expect that DISH Network will continue to be the primary source of revenue for our ESS segment as we have entered into certain commercial agreements with DISH Network pursuant to which we provide DISH Network with satellite services at fixed prices for varying lengths of time depending on the satellite.
 See Note 16 in the notes to consolidated financial statements in Item 15 of this report for further discussion of our related party transactions with DISH Network.
 The results of operations of our ESS segment are linked to changes in DISH Network's satellite capacity requirements, which historically have been driven by the addition of new channels and migration of programming to high-definition TV and video on demand services.
 DISH Network's future satellite capacity requirements may change for a variety of reasons, including its ability to construct and launch or acquire its own satellites, to continue to add new channels and/or to migrate to the provision of such channels and other video on demand services through streaming and other alternative technologies.
-There is no assurance that we will continue to provide satellite services to DISH Network beyond the terms of our agreements.
-Any termination or reduction in the satellite services we provide to DISH Network or the prices that DISH Network pays us for such services would cause us to have unused capacity on our satellites, require us to aggressively pursue alternative sources of revenue for this business and have a material adverse effect on our business, results of operation and financial position.
+There is no assurance that we will continue to DISH Network or the prices that DISH Network pays us for such services would cause us to have unused capacity on our satellites, require us to aggressively pursue alternative sources of revenue for this business and have a material adverse effect on our business, results of operation and financial position.